jefferybennett/labs/AzureIoTDay1/README.md

 - Provide a Device ID and click the Create button.
 - Your device is now registered with Azure IoT Hub.

-## 1.x Create the .Net Windows Form IoT Device Simulator
+## Create the .Net Windows Form IoT Device Simulator
 If your lab does not include an actual IoT device, the following Device Simulator will assist you in understanding the core concepts of devices send data to Azure IoT Hub and receive commands.
 These instructions assume a working familiarity with Visual Studio.
+Code for this simulator as a reference is located [here](https://github.com/jefferybennett/labs/tree/master/AzureIoTDay1/IoTDeviceSimulator).

 - Open Visual Studio and create a new Windows Form project.
 - Using the Nuget Package Manager, install the package "Microsoft.Azure.Devices.Client".